Classical Everest Base Camp Trek

 Day 01: Arrive in Kathmandu (1,400 m)

-One of our representatives will be waiting for you holding your name at Tribhuvan International airport terminal gate, Kathmandu .then you will be transferred to your respective hotel in our private tourist vehicle.
+One of our representatives receives you from the Tribhuvan International Airport terminal gate, in Kathmandu.
+Then you are transferred to your respective hotel in our private tourist vehicle.

 Day 02: Drive from Kathmandu to Salleri (2,300 m) by Jeep – 11 hrs

-After breakfast in the morning, we will start the jeep drive to Salleri.
-It will take us around 11 hours or more depending upon the road traffic.
-The road is newly constructed and will be connected up until Chaurikharka and called the Everest Highway.
-On our long drive through the Himalayan foothills, we will be greeted with splendid views.
+After breakfast in the morning, we start the jeep drive to Salleri.
+It takes us around 11 hours or more depending upon the road traffic.
+The road is newly constructed and is connected up until Chaurikharka and is called the Everest Highway.
+On our long drive through the Himalayan foothills, we are greeted with splendid views.

 Day 03: Drive to Nunthala (2,440 m) – 1 hrs and Trek to Paiyun (2,760 m) – 7 hrs

 The road isn’t in good condition as in the city.
 It is a dirt road.
 Expect a bumpy ride.
-You might even have to walk at a few places to get to Nunthala.
+You might even have to walk to a few places to get to Nunthala.
 So be prepared for that.
-After Nunthala, it is a seven-hour walk to Paiyun.
-We will go down to the Dudh Koshi River.
+After Nunthala, it is a 7-hour walk to Paiyun.
+We descend to the Dudh Koshi River.
 The trail is mostly ups and downs.
-We will see mountain peaks such as Numbur, Pikey, etc along the way.
+We see mountain peaks such as Numbur, Pikey, etc along the way.

 Day 04: Trek to Phakding (2,610 m) – 6 hrs